 The Canaries were enjoying almost total domination and nearly took the lead in the 12th minute, as Garrido hit a low shot at the back post that had Alex McCarthy scrambling.

-However, the Royals began to exert more influence on proceedings and see more of the ball as the half went on, as they took the sting out of Norwich’s early pressure.
+However, the Royals began to exert more influence on proceedings and saw more of the ball as the half went on, taking the sting out of Norwich’s early pressure.

-The home fans were growing slightly restless as the Canaries’ initial dominance was replaced by a sustained spell of possession for Reading, although they could not create a clear chance.
+The home fans were growing slightly restless as the Canaries’ initial dominance was replaced by a sustained spell of possession for Reading, although they could not create any clear chances.

 The Royals created their best chance in the 42nd minute as a driven Adrian Mariappa cross was turned over the bar by Pogrebnyak with the goal gaping.